0

 Pyrex Prepware 4-Quart Rimmed Mixing Bowl, Clear

-Stand Mixer With Proper Dough Hook
+Stand Mixer with Proper Dough Hook

 Why I Use a Stand Mixer for Sourdough